 Director of Communications: Natasha Plowright

 Deputy Bookshop Manager: Martin Steininger

 Café Manager: Emanuele Giovagnoli

 Print Sales Gallery

-Director, Print Sales Gallery: Gemma Barnett
+Director of Print Sales Gallery: Gemma Barnett

-Deputy Director, Print Sales Gallery: Anthony Hartley
+Deputy Director of Print Sales Gallery: Anthony Hartley

 Print Sales Manager: Anstice Oakeshott